mohana-123/bellabeat_analysis/README.md

 ## Exploratory Data Analysis (EDA)
 The analysis revealed several key insights into user habits:
 * **Activity Levels:** Users spend the vast majority of their time sedentary (81% of the day).
 Light active minutes account for 16% of the time, while very active minutes are only 2%.
-* **Calories & Activity:** There is a strong positive correlation between calories burned and other factors like total steps, total distance, and total active minutes.
+* **Calories & Steps:** There is a strong positive correlation between calories burned and other factors like total steps, total distance, and total active minutes.
-* **Daily Patterns:** Users are most active between 6 am and 6 pm, with spikes in both steps and calories burned during this period.
-Activity drops off significantly after 6 pm.
+* **Daily Patterns:** Users are most active between 6 am and 9 pm, with spikes in both steps and calories burned during this period.
+Activity drops off significantly after 9 pm.
-* **Weekly Patterns:** Users are most active on Saturdays, recording both the highest average heart rate (82.46 bpm) and the longest average active minutes (244.27 minutes, or 4.1 hours).
+* **Weekly Patterns:** Users are most active on Saturdays, recording both the highest average Activity hours of 3.93
 * **Sleep:** On average, users get between 6.6 and 7.5 hours of sleep.
-They spend the most time in bed and get the most sleep on Sundays (average 452.75 minutes, or 7.5 hours).
+They spend the most time in bed and get the most sleep on Sundays (average 452.75 minutes, or 7.55 hours).
-* **Weight & BMI:** Of the 8 users who logged weight, only 3 were in the healthy BMI range (18.5-24.9), while 4 were overweight (25-29.9) and 1 was severely obese (BMI > 40).
+* **Weight & BMI:** Of the 13 users who logged weight, only 5 were in the healthy BMI range (18.5-24.9), while 6 were overweight (25-29.9) and 2 was severely obese (BMI > 40).

 ---